Community Services Block Grant-Discretionary Awards (93.570)

 Applicant Eligibility

-For Community Economic Development projects, eligibility is restricted to private, locally initiated, nonprofit community development corporations (or affiliates of such corporations) governed by a board consisting of residents of the community and business and civic leaders.
+For Community Economic Development, eligibility is restricted to private, locally initiated, nonprofit community development corporations governed by a board consisting of residents of the community and business and civic leaders.
 This includes faith based community development corporations.
-For Rural Community Development Activity projects, which is refered to as Rural Community Facilities projects, eligibly is restricted to multi-state, regional private, non-profit organizations that can provide training and technical assistance to small, rural communities interested in safe water and waste water treatment needs.
+For Rural Community Development Activity projects, eligibility is restricted to multi-state, regional private, non-profit organizations that can provide training and technical assistance to small, rural communities interested in safe water and waste water treatment needs.
+For both programs: Applications from individuals (including sole proprietorships) and foreign entities are not eligible.
+Faith-based and community organizations that meet the eligibility requirements are eligible to receive awards.

 Beneficiary Eligibility